RaghavendraCodes/Balloon-mail/README.md

 1. **Inspiration**:
    The idea for Balloon Mail came during college when file-sharing between friends often needed simpler and quicker solutions.
 Inspired by the unique concept of *"balloon mail,"* this project was designed to make file-sharing both fun and secure.

-2. **Gratitude**:
-   A big thanks to:
-   - Friends and classmates who provided initial feedback and support.
-   - Open-source communities and developers who contributed ideas and tools.
-   - All users who helped improve Balloon Mail through their feedback and suggestions.